cristeigabriel/sinclair_csgo/README.md

 - Alternatives could've been chose but it'd be likely that they'd be worse.

 # Rendering
-- Sinclair comes with an ISurface wrapper that supports both unicode strings by DrawColoredText (granting no conversion overhead, thus not making standard an issue at hand), with renderer functions font processing by compile-time since the fonts being stored in an array, with geometry templatized color-preservation abilities (the latter not being complete), these are the current wrapped geometry shapes:
+- Sinclair comes with an ISurface wrapper that uses DrawColoredText for non-widestring text rendering, and with the following geometry shapes available:
   - Rectangle
   - Rectangle Outline
   - Line
+- The aforementioned shapes also come with the following color preservation modes:
+  - Preserve
+  - Change and Restore
+  - Change
+- Unique to others, it also has a get current color method in the wrapper.

 # Design
 - Sinclair is designed with what'd perform the best in mind, explaining the templates 'abuse'.